Open-Source LiDAR Time Synchronization System by Mimicking GNSS-clock: Synchronization Performance Evaluation

 STD of several decades of microseconds may negatively influence on precision and performance of LiDAR-based navigation and mapping algorithms.
 For instance, any point in a distance of ten meters from LiDAR will inherit uncertainty of five centimeters in the tangential direction of LiDAR rays (for default LiDAR spinning velocity of ten rounds per second).
 Outliers (the third row of the table) also harm data processing adding errors.

-To eliminate this drawback, we changed timestamping scheme by our patch aimed to utilize the internal clock of LiDAR as a time source for its measurements.
-Please, refer to our project page for a description of the patch~\cite{lidarimusync}.
-The LiDAR clock starts during the power-on sequence of LiDAR and is related neither to another sensor time nor global time.
+To eliminate this drawback, we changed the timestamping scheme by our patch aimed to utilize the internal clock of the LiDAR as a time source for its measurements.
+Please refer to our project page for a description of the patch~\cite{lidarimusync}.
+The LiDAR clock starts during the power-on sequence of the LiDAR and is related neither to another sensor time nor global time.
 According to the table, this method of timestamping has excellent precision comparing the technique described above.
-However, the key problem of the LiDAR internal clock consists of isolation of LiDAR timestamps of other sensors in a common sensor network (IMU in our case).
+However, the key problem of the LiDAR internal clock consists of isolation of LiDAR timestamps from other sensors in a common sensor network (IMU in our case).
 This issue needs to be solved for correct data fusion of sensors including LiDAR.

-Our system, on the one hand, resolves inter-sensor synchronization; on the other hand, it keeps precision of timestamping at microsecond order (see Table~\ref{tab_results}).
+Our system, on the one hand, resolves inter-sensor synchronization; on the other hand, it keeps precision of timestamping at the microsecond order (see Table~\ref{tab_results}).
 Precision drops a little because of MCU clock to LiDAR time drift phenomena in-between neighboring PPS signals~\cite{schmid2008exploiting}.
-This drift has a local effect and is not being integrated over time because every next PPS reloads internal LiDAR time values.
+This drift has a local effect and is not being integrated over time because each subsequent PPS reloads internal LiDAR time values.
 This fact was checked empirically during the development of the system.
-LiDAR can be synchronized once by sending single PPS signal followed by a single NGM, but in this case, time drift will affect sync performance by adding offset that grows over time~\cite{faizullin2021twist}, and we do not follow this strategy.
-IMU data timestamping precision is kept at several nanoseconds that is on the floor of RTC resolution and is not considered in whole precision estimation due to insignificant value of fluctuations.
+LiDAR can be synchronized once by sending a single PPS signal followed by a single NGM but, in this case, time drift will affect synchronization performance by adding an offset that grows over time~\cite{faizullin2021twist}, and we do not follow this strategy.
+IMU data timestamping precision is kept at several nanoseconds, which is on the floor of RTC resolution and is not considered in whole precision estimation due to insignificant value of fluctuations.

-Estimation of system accuracy (say sensor-to-sensor offset) has specific value for different sets of sensors and thus is not shown in the work because of lack of generality while precision is able to be generalized or re-estimated.